!!Trivia for ''Gold'', ''Silver'', and ''Crystal'':

 ** Silver (the Rival, not the game) is sometimes jokingly referred to as [[MyNameIsQuestionMarks ???]].

-** The three games are collectively referred to as [=GSC=].
+** The three games are collectively referred to as [=GSC=] and the Metal Generation.

-** In an early build of the game, the name of New Bark Town was going to be [[VideoGame/SilentHill Silent Hills]].
+** In an early build of the game, the name of New Bark Town was going to be [[Franchise/SilentHill Silent Hills]].

 ** [[http://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Gold_and_Silver_beta#Prototype_maps There are a bunch of alternate map layouts for the Johto towns in the games' ROM]].
 One of these is a town or city located in the Lake of Rage, complete with its own Gym.
 The ability to [[WarpWhistle Fly]] there may be a holdover from this.